leighvdveen/contrib/gitlab-iscan.md

 ### Step 2

-Once this command has successfully completed, the next step is to take the variables that you added to your repo and add them to the reated  `~/.aws/config ~/.aws/credentials` files as follows:
+Once this command has successfully completed, the next step is to take the variables that you added to your repo and add them to the created  `~/.aws/config ~/.aws/credentials` files as follows:

 ```
     - |